reposense/RepoSense/docs/UserGuide.md

 ## FAQ

-**Q:** RepoSense is unable to analyze my private repository.<br>
+**Q:** Does RepoSense work on private repositories?<br>
-**A:** RepoSense will first clone the git repository for analysis, thus if you do not have access to the repository, we are unable to run the analysis.
+**A:** RepoSense will first clone the git repository to be analyzed, thus if you do not have access to the repository, we are unable to run the analysis.
-To ensure you have access to your private repository to run the analysis, ensure that you have saved your credentials in your git terminal.
+To enable RepoSense to work on private repositories, ensure that you have enabled access to your private repository in your git terminal first, before running the analysis.

+**Q:** How does formats work?
+**A:** Formats are the [file extensions](https://techterms.com/definition/fileextension), which is the suffix at the end of a filename that indicates what type of file it is, that RepoSense should analyze.
+The formats/file extensions to be analyzed can be specified through the [standalone config file](#provide-data-using-a-json-config-file), [repo-config file](#repo-configcsv) and [command line](#customize-using-command-line-parameters).

+**Q:** How does ignore glob list work?
+**A:** Glob(https://en.wikipedia.org/wiki/Glob_(programming) is the pattern to specify a set of filenames with [wildcard characters](https://www.computerhope.com/jargon/w/wildcard.htm).
+Ignore glob list is the list of patterns to specify all the files in the repository which should be ignored from analysis.
+The ignore glob list can be specified through the [standalone config file](#provide-data-using-a-json-config-file), [`repo-config` file](#repo-configcsv) and [`author-config` file](#author-configcsv).

-**Q:** My commit contributions does not appear in the ramp chart.<br>
+**Q:** My commit contributions does not appear in the ramp chart(despite appearing in the contribution bar and code panel)?<br>
-**A:** This is probably a case of incorrect author names in your `author-config.csv` file.
+**A:** This is probably a case of giving an incorrect author name alias in your `author-config.csv` file.
 Please refer to [A Note About Git Author Name](#a-note-about-git-author-name) above on how to find out the correct author name you are using, and how to change it.
+Also ensure that you have added all author name aliases that you may be using.

-**Q:** I have added/edited the standalone config file in my repository, but RepoSense is not using it when running a local analysis.<br>
+**Q:** I have added/edited the standalone config file in my local repository, but RepoSense is not using it when running the analysis?<br>
 **A:** Ensure that you have committed the changes to your standalone config file first before running the analysis, as RepoSense is unable to detect uncommitted changes to your local repository.